Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 ---
 	## 2023.08.31		version 0.2.4 -- Announce-build
+	-- Function implementation
 	-- Bug fix
+	# Added
+	1. Add Move to the bottom button for quickly scroll to the bottom -- finished
 	# Fixed
 	1. Fix the bug that uxMove function is not work at inner table by change the target -- finished